Tibor Juhasz

-Juhasz is most known for his work on medical applications of lasers, laser-tissue interactions, tissue biomechanics, and biomedical imaging.
-He is the recipient of the 2002 Berthold Leibinger Innovation Prize for the development and commercialization of femtosecond laser surgical technology as well as the 2022 Golden Goose Award of the American Association for the Advancement of Science and Association of American Universities for introducing femtosecond laser technology to ophthalmology.
+Juhasz is the recipient of the 2002 Berthold Leibinger Innovation Prize for the development and commercialization of femtosecond laser surgical technology.
+He also received the 2022 Golden Goose Award from the American Association for the Advancement of Science and Association of American Universities for introducing femtosecond laser technology to ophthalmology.

 Education

-Juhasz completed his Diploma in Physics from JATE University of Szeged in 1982 followed by a Ph.D. in Physics from the same institution in 1986.
-He completed his postdoctoral education at the Department of Physics and Astronomy, at UC Irvine from 1987 to 1990.
-Later in 2001, he obtained a Doctor of Sciences degree from the Hungarian Academy of Sciences.
+Juhasz completed his Diploma in Physics from the University of Szeged in 1982.
+Four years later, he received a Ph.D. in Physics from the same institution.
+He completed his postdoctoral education at the Department of Physics and Astronomy at the University of California, Irvine from 1987 to 1990.
+Later, in 2001, he obtained a Doctor of Sciences degree from the Hungarian Academy of Sciences.